-- (a) the employer also uses or the owner also makes available a digital system provided by the Service Victoria CEO and other parts of the Victorian Government to comply with subclauses (6) or (8A); or - (b) the third-party digital system, or other system used by the employer or made available by the owner, links to a digital system provided by the Service Victoria CEO and other parts of the Victorian Government. - (b) Service Victoria and/or another operator of a system provided by the Victorian Government, must destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained.
+- (a) the employer also uses or the owner also uses a digital system provided by the Service Victoria CEO and other parts of the Victorian Government to comply with subclauses (6) or (13); or - (b) the system used by the employer or made available by the owner links to a digital system provided by the Service Victoria CEO and other parts of the Victorian Government. - (b) Service Victoria and/or another operator of a system provided by the Victorian Government must destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained.